ST. PETERSBURG, Fla. — There won't be any repairs to Tropicana Field after all, it appears.

 The city has an insurance policy for $22.5 million and is contractually obligated to fix the stadium.
 Council members said they didn't feel comfortable, however, spending the entire $55 million on Thursday.

 The measure passed by a 4-3 vote.
-The repairs would would have had Tropicana Field ready in time for the 2026 season while the Rays spend 2025 playing at Steinbrener Field in Tampa.
-But Auld's comments were followed by Council members revisiting their vote.
+The repairs would have had Tropicana Field ready in time for the 2026 season while the Rays play in Tampa in 2025.
+But Auld's comments were followed by Council members reversing course.

-In a prepared statement, St. Pete Mayor Ken Welch said:
+In a prepared statement released Thursday evening, St. Pete Mayor Ken Welch said:

 "While we are disappointed that we are pausing the repair of Tropicana Field and the bond issuance that would finance the city’s contribution to a new stadium, we believe there remains a path forward.
 My administration is prepared to bring a modified plan back to City Council for their consideration.
 However, I want to make it clear that this plan will not include additional funds from the City.
 We maintain our position that the Historic Gas Plant District is an equitable economic driver that will benefit future generations.
 Ultimately, we remain committed to carrying out our contractual obligations and stand ready to work with our partners in the weeks ahead."